Cleveland Railway (England): Mergers, onward connections and closures

 Financial irregularities at the WHH&R led in 1862 to the company suffering severe financial difficulties, resulting in the resignation of Ward Jackson from the boards of the WHH&R and the Cleveland Railway.
 Parliament refused to authorise further contributions from the WHH&R to the Cleveland Railway.
 Nonetheless, funds were raised to construct new extensions via Boosbeck and Loftus.

-The Cleveland Railway, the M&GR and the S&D were all taken over in 1865 by the North Eastern Railway (NER).
-The new management authorised the construction of a link from Saltburn (which the S&D had reached in 1861) via Skelton to the Cleveland Railway's route at Brotton, forking south to reach Guisborough.
+The Cleveland Railway, the M&GR and the S&DR were all taken over in 1865 by the North Eastern Railway (NER), in the case of the Cleveland Railway by the North Eastern, West Hartlepool and Cleveland Railways Amalgamation Act 1865 (28 & 29 Vict. c. ccclxviii).
+The new management authorised the construction of a link from Saltburn (which the S&DR had reached in 1861) via Skelton to the Cleveland Railway's route at Brotton, forking south to reach Guisborough.
 This connection, completed in 1872, provided a new connection between Teesside and the East Cleveland mines, running north of the Eston Hills.
 Further capacity was provided by doubling the tracks on the line running east of Guisborough.
-This made the former Cleveland Railway's line west of Guisborough redundant and it was closed in 1873 after only twelve years of service, though the parallel MG&R line to Middlesbrough remained open for a further 90 years.
+This made the former Cleveland Railway's line west of Guisborough redundant and it was closed in 1873 after only twelve years of service, though the parallel M&GR line to Middlesbrough remained open for a further 90 years.

 Although the old Cleveland Railway had not provided any passenger services, during the 1870s the NER built a number of stations at the eastern end of the line.
 Passenger services began from Brotton, Skinningrove and Loftus in 1875, plus Boosbeck in 1878.
 The tortuous history of the Cleveland Railway had a lasting effect on the provision of rail services to Guisborough.
 It did not at any time offer a passenger service to the town, leaving that instead to the M&GR, which provided only a single-platform station at the end of its line into the town.
 This line was bypassed by the Cleveland Railway en route to Skinningrove.
 After the westbound Cleveland Railway was closed, the eastbound line was joined with the M&GR line, leaving Guisborough railway station at the end of a spur.
 Trains thus had to reverse out of the station before continuing along the line to Loftus.
 It remained this way until the line was closed in 1964.